isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 to each other, but also to the backup servers.
-As of Kea 1.7.8 the active servers no longer expect the acknowledgments from the backup servers before responding to the DHCP clients, therefore the overhead of sending the lease updates to the backup servers is minimized comparing to the earlier Kea versions.
+As of Kea 1.7.8 the active servers no longer expect the acknowledgments from the backup servers before responding to the DHCP clients, therefore the overhead of sending the lease updates to the backup servers is minimized compared to the earlier Kea versions.

-The last supported configuration, passive-backup, has been introduced in Kea 1.7.8 release.
+The last supported configuration, passive-backup, has been introduced in Kea release 1.7.8.
 In this configuration there is only one active server and typically one or more backup servers.
 A passive-backup configuration with no backup servers is also accepted but it is no different than running a single server with no HA function at all.